 Today you’ll find several Yamaha series in our shops, such as the B-series, the U-series, the YUS-series, the SX-series, …

 In 2013 Kawai celebrated its 85th anniversary.
 In a small rented workshop in Hamamatsu (Japan) founder Koichi Kawai started manufacturing pianos back in 1927.
-His goal was to present a piano that was both revolutionary and affordable.
+His goal was to make a piano that was both revolutionary and affordable.
 When Koichi died in 1955, his son Shigeru Kawai followed in his footsteps, and in 1989 his son Hirotaka assumed control.
-Today there are still a lot of Kawai instruments being produced in Japan.
-A small portion (mainly the smaller models) are currently being manufactured in Indonesia.
-In 1997 Kawai was the first piano manufacturer worldwide to receive the ISO 14001 label for their excellent environmental policy.
+A lot of of Kawai instruments are being produced in Japan to this day, but a small amount of the piano's (mainly the smaller models) are currently being manufactured in Indonesia.
+In 1997, Kawai was the first piano manufacturer worldwide to receive the ISO 14001 label for their excellent environmental policy.

-Chris Maene’s father, Albert Maene, was first introduced to Kawai at the 1958 World’s Fair in Brussels.
+Chris Maene’s father, Albert Maene, first discovered Kawai at the 1958 World’s Fair in Brussels.
 Even though the piano market back then was mainly focused on smaller upright pianos, Albert saw potential in Kawai’s higher-grade upright and grand pianos.
-As such he was one of the first in Europe to notice this opportunity.
-In 1960 the Kawai pianos first appeared in our showroom.
-In 2010 Piano’s Maene and Kawai celebrated their 50 years of loyal collaboration.
-Several events were organised on this occasion: a Kawai exhibition, a special series of upright pianos (exclusively designed for Piano’s Maene), a visit from Mr. Kawai (present CEO) to our headquarters in Ruiselede, which ended festively with a jubilee concert.
+He was one of the first in Europe to grasp this opportunity.
+In 1960, the Kawai pianos made their first appearance in our showroom.
+In 2010, Piano’s Maene and Kawai celebrated their 50 years of a loyal collaboration.
+They organized several events to celebrate this occasion: a Kawai exhibition, a special series of upright pianos (exclusively designed for Piano’s Maene), a visit from Mr. Kawai (present CEO) to our headquarters in Ruiselede, which ended festively with a jubilee concert.

-The past 85 years Kawai has received a large number of patents for their piano related developments.
-Today the Kawai instruments are typically known for the harmonious interplay between centuries of craftsmanship and advanced technologies.
-The specific method of manufacturing and the use of revolutionary materials guarantee an exquisite sound and an extremely responsive keystroke: Kawai instruments hold amongst others a Neotex keyboard (which absorbs natural oils and perspiration from the hands), a massive soundboard made of quarter-sawn spruce, and a Millennium III action (made out of ABS-Carbon, which is not subject to moisture or atmospheric humidity contrary to wood and has a longer lifespan).
+The past 85 years, Kawai has received a large number of patents for their piano related developments.
+Today, the Kawai instruments are typically known for their harmonious combination of centuries of craftsmanship and advanced technologies.
+The specific method of manufacturing and the use of revolutionary materials guarantee an exquisite sound and an extremely responsive keystroke: Kawai instruments have a Neotex keyboard (which absorbs natural oils and perspiration from the hands), a massive soundboard made of quarter-sawn spruce, and a Millennium III action (made out of ABS-Carbon, which is not subject to moisture or atmospheric humidity contrary to wood and has a longer lifespan).

-Today Piano’s Maene is proud to be Kawai’s largest retailer in Belgium.
-The company has already received many awards for this.
-Thanks to the large range of acoustic and digital Kawai pianos we succeed in advising our customers a Kawai instrument that matches with their specific expectations, preferences, personalities and finances.
+Today, Piano’s Maene is proud to be Kawai’s largest retailer in Belgium.
+The company has already received many awards to honour this.
+Thanks to our large range of acoustic and digital Kawai pianos, we are able to sell customers the Kawai instrument that matches their specific expectations, preferences, personalities and finances.
 Investing in a Kawai piano is and remains worth the effort because of its great quality, warm sound and reliable craftsmanship.
 In our showrooms you’ll find several series of acoustic Kawai pianos, including the K-series (upright pianos) and the G and RX-series (grand pianos).